kubermatic/docs/content/kubeone/master/using_kubeone/addons.en.md

 +++

 Addons are a mechanism used to deploy Kubernetes resources after provisioning the cluster.
-Addons allow operators to use KubeOne to deploy various stacks, such as logging and monitoring, backups and recovery, log rotating, and more.
+Addons allow operators to use KubeOne to deploy various components such as CNI and CCM, and various stacks such as logging and monitoring, backups and recovery, log rotating, and more.

 This document explains how to use addons in your workflow.
 If you want to learn more about how addons are implemented, you can check the